thma/PolysemyCleanArchitecture/config.md

 ## Conclusion

-I really appreciate how the comments to my last blog post helped me to evolve the whole Polysemy Clean Architecture idea into a much improved design.
+I'm very excited about how the comments on my last blog post have helped me develop the Polysemy Clean Architecture idea into a much improved design.

-So I'm sure that this post will trigger some more discussions and will help to improve grey spots in the overall concept.
+So I'm sure that this post will trigger some more discussions and will help to improve remaining grey spots in the overall concept.